cocos-creator/docs-3d-deprecated/en/editor/publish/wechatgame-plugin.md

 __A:__ The default appid in the **Build** panel is a common test id, and according to WeChat's rules, you need to fill in the **appid** applied for yourself to test the engine plugin.

 __Q:__ When the engine plugin is enabled, prompt "Unauthorized plugin, `Add plugin`" in the WeChat DevTools?<br/>
-__A:__ Click the `Add plugin` in the prompt, then select add CocosCreator3D plugin and recompile.
+__A:__ Click the `Add plugin` in the prompt, then select add **CocosCreator** plugin and recompile.
 If prompt "There are no plugins to add" when you add the plugin, you can select the **Clear Cache -> Clear All** option in the WeChat DevTools and try again.

 ## Reference documentation